dhicks/chlorpyrifos/paper.md

 # Methods #

 The primary analysis of this study is a spatial regression of potential chlorpyrifos exposure against Census demographic data.
 Separate models are constructed for each of the five CTD values listed in table \ref{tab.ctd}, as well as for tracts and places.
 These two methodological choices give $5 \times 2 = 10$ models.
-The software language R was used to clean and analyze all data, with significance use of the `tidyverse`, `tidycensus`, `sf`, `spdep`, and `tmap` packages [@WickhamtidyverseEasilyInstall2017; @WalkertidycensusLoadUS2018; @PebesmasfSimpleFeatures2018; @BivandspdepSpatialDependence2018; @TennekestmapThematicMaps2018].
-Complete cleaning and analysis code is available at <https://github.com/dhicks/spatial_project>.
+The software language R was used to clean and analyze all data, with especially notable use of the `tidyverse`, `tidycensus`, `sf`, `spdep`, and `tmap` packages [@WickhamtidyverseEasilyInstall2017; @WalkertidycensusLoadUS2018; @PebesmasfSimpleFeatures2018; @BivandspdepSpatialDependence2018; @TennekestmapThematicMaps2018].
+Complete cleaning and analysis code is available at <https://github.com/dhicks/chlorpyrifos>.  *[push]*

 This study uses an effects estimation approach, rather than an hypothesis testing approach [@CummingNewStatisticsWhy2014].
 Specifically, the regression specifications discussed below are designed to avoid or mitigate bias due to spatial correlation, and a bootstrap method is used to account for errors in the independent variable measures.
 In addition, two major researcher degrees of freedom [@SimmonsFalsePositivePsychology2011] — geographic unit of analysis (tracts vs. places) and choice of CTD value — are tracked by analyzing 10 combinations of geography and CTD value in parallel.